 - The death of the donor or settlor where he benefits from the gifted UK property or within seven years prior to

 - His death – the reservation of benefit rules will apply to a company owning UK property in the same way as

 - The rules currently apply to UK property held by foreign domiciled persons and generally to UK domiciles.

-The new IHT rules will apply to all UK residential property regardless of its value and whether it is occupied or let.
+These IHT rules apply to all UK residential property regardless of its value and whether it is occupied or let.
 However, it is not intended to change the position for non-UK domiciled individuals or excluded property trusts in relation to UK assets other than residential property, or for non-UK assets.
-The reforms will also not affect those persons domiciled in the UK.
-Broadly speaking, it is intended that the same IHT reliefs and charges will apply as if the property was held directly by the owner of the company but there are likely to be exceptions.
+The reforms will also not affect those persons domiciled in the UK..

 Pushing the envelope?